 Get Help Managing Your Stress Triggers

 The consequences of a negative birth experience can be different for every mother.
 Some may experience flashbacks, while others experience panic attacks and night sweats.
 These are also common symptoms of PTSD after childbirth trauma.
 According to Solace For Mothers, Postpartum Posttraumatic Stress Disorder (PTSD) was once estimated to only affect 1.5% to 6% of women.
 Once you can recognize how you are affected and what triggers those symptoms, you can work with your therapist to address them.
 For instance, for those who experience anxiety or panic attacks, learning deep breathing and mediation techniques can help.
-Similarly, adjusting your diet and bedtime routine can help you sleep better at night if you grapple with insomnia.

 Focus On Building On The Positives Of The Experience – Your Baby